A Dark Poem, Pt. I: The Shores of Melancholia

 A Dark Poem, Pt.
 I: The Shores of Melancholia is the seventh full-length studio album by the Norwegian progressive metal band Green Carnation.
 It was released on 5 September 2025 via Season of Mist.
 It is the first album in a trilogy of albums titled A Dark Poem.
 Singles and music videos were released for "In Your Paradise" and the title track.

+It was elected by Loudwire as one of the 11 best progressive metal albums of 2025.